 Helping the Front of House Manager and/or Festival Team members to set up the venue.

 Checking tickets of those arriving and sell tickets on the door where applicable.

-Helping with ticket sales at the hub - (during and pre-Festival).
+Helping with ticket sales / raffle ticket sales at the hub - (during and pre-Festival).

 Showing audience members to their seats.

 Handing out and collecting evaluation forms.

 Holding a donation bucket at the end of performances.